 Honors, Awards, Fellowships, and Grants

-- List all relevant academic distinctions that you have received since entering undergraduate school, including teaching awards, fellowships, honors, and grants.
+- List relevant academic distinctions that you have received since entering graduate school, including teaching awards, fellowships, honors, and grants.
+Undergraduate awards may be included, depending on relevance and prestige.

 - Unless you are listing an extremely prestigious and widely known honor, be certain that you provide a context (e.g.: awarded to the top graduate English student in a department of seventy-five students).